tomwhartung/jmws_accoutrements/doc/ubuntu/2025e-fresh_REinstall_ubuntu_24.04-martha/1-REinstall_ubuntu_24.04-martha.md

 - -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
-- DO THESE THINGS LATER
+- DO THE FOLLOWING THINGS LATER:
 - -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-# Finding Sanity and Fixing Issues
+# Fixing Issues and Finding Sanity

 ## More Settings: Menu icon -> Settings